The importance of concrete garage insulation and lining out

 Once cut to size the boards can easily be nailed or screwed onto the timber battens.
 A good coat of paint will then help to seal the wood and provide another layer of moisture protection.

-Although we have only dealt with lining out the walls of a concrete garage the principles are essentially the same for insulating and lining the floor and roof of your concrete garage.
+Although we have only dealt with lining out the walls of a concrete garage the principles are essentially the same for insulating and lining the floor and roof of your concrete garage and we would like to see if you have used our tips to insulate your flat roof and pitched roof garages.
 We hope you have found this article on the importance of concrete garage insulation useful!

 If you need help insulating and lining out your concrete garage why not speak to one of Lidget Compton’s network of building specialists.
 If they can’t complete the work themselves they will be able to recommend someone who can.

-You can find your local Lidget Compton garage expert using our handy Agent Finder.
+You can find your local Lidget Compton garage expert using our handy Agent Finder below.